NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 ## Basic Concepts
 ### GPU Architecture

-VIDIA releases new generations of GPUs every year that are based on different architectures, such as Kepler, Maxwell, Pascal, Volta, Turing, Ampere, and up to Hopper as of 2023.
+NVIDIA releases new generations of GPUs every year that are based on different architectures, such as Kepler, Maxwell, Pascal, Volta, Turing, Ampere, and up to Hopper as of 2023.
 These architectures have different capabilities and features, specified by their Compute Capability version (e.g., sm_35, sm_60, sm_80, etc.). "sm" stands for "streaming multiprocessor," which is a key GPU component responsible for carrying out computations.
 The number following "sm" represents the architecture's version.
 We denote it as GPU code in the following context.

 For example, "sm_70” which corresponds to the Tesla V100 GPU.
 When you specify a particular architecture with nvcc,  the compiler will optimize your code for that architecture.
 As a result, your compiled code may not be fully compatible with GPUs based on different architectures.

-You can find more detailed explanations in [this](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) blog.
+You can find more detailed explanations in [this](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) post.

 ### CUDA Version